 People are spending increasingly more time dedicated to their hobbies.
 And these activities are often shared with others.
 If you have a niche interest or passion, you may be wondering if you can profit from it.

-A membership site can allow you to make passive income from your hobbies.
+A monetized membership site can allow you to make passive income from your hobbies.
 It also allows you to create an online community to keep your niche interests alive.

 In this guide, we’ll explain why you should consider turning your hobby into an online business.
-Then we’ll explain how to set up your own members-only website in five simple steps.
+Then we’ll explain how to set up your own members-only website in 5 simple steps.
 Let’s get started!

 Why You Should Consider Turning Your Hobby Into a Business Online

 A membership site has hidden content that is only available to paying subscribers or registered users (or both) thanks to a paywall.
 With a members-only hobby site, you can offer specialty materials to other people who share your niche interests and passions.

 For example, the Orchids Made Easy “Green Thumb Club” enables orchid enthusiasts to learn new techniques and join an online community:

 A hobby-based online business can enable you to generate passive income.
 That’s because, after setting up your content, you can continue to make revenue from sign-up fees and ongoing subscriptions.

 The value of the global hobby market is expected to increase to approximately $545 billion by 2023, so there’s an excellent opportunity for long-term earnings.